Do Bees Sleep?

 Honey bee asleep in a pink flower.

 For many years, researchers did not believe that bees sleep.
-Though it was known that circadian sleep-wake cycles occurred in birds and mammals.
-This had not been observed in insects.
+It was known that circadian sleep-wake cycles occurred in birds and mammals.
+But, this activity had not been observed in insects.

 Then in the 1980’s a bee researcher named, Walter Kaiser made an exciting discovery.
 He observed that bees do have periods of rest similar to our sleep.